immjolnir/drive/docs/c++0trivial_type.md

 ## Trivial types
-When a class or struct in C++ has compiler-provided or explicitly defaulted special member functions, then it is a trivial type.
-It occupies a contiguous memory area.
+When a class or struct in C++ has compiler-provided or explicitly defaulted special member functions, then it is a trivial type. __It occupies a contiguous memory area__.
 It can have members with different access specifiers.
 In C++, the compiler is free to choose how to order members in this situation.
-Therefore, you can memcopy such objects but you cannot reliably consume them from a C program.
+Therefore, you can __memcopy__ such objects but you cannot reliably consume them from a C program.
 A trivial type T can be copied into an array of char or unsigned char, and safely copied back into a T variable.
 Note that because of alignment requirements, there might be padding bytes between type members.

+In short, a trivial type is a class or struct for which the compiler provides all the special members, either implicitly or because they are explicitly defaulted by us.
+Once we provide our own default constructor for a class, such a type is no longer a trivial type.
+Another property of a trivial type is that such a type occupies a contiguous memory area, which makes it memcopy-able, and it supports static initialization.

 Trivial types have a trivial default constructor, trivial copy constructor, trivial copy assignment operator and trivial destructor.
 In each case, trivial means the constructor/operator/destructor is not user-provided and belongs to a class that has